HokAI — Find the Right AI Tool

 Understanding AI Pricing Models

-AI tools use many pricing models.
+AI tools use many different pricing models.
 Some charge per seat, others per token, others per API call.
-Comparing tools is hard when "$20/month" means different things for each.
-This guide breaks down the main models, how to estimate real cost, and how to optimize — so you can build a stack that fits your budget.
+Comparing tools is hard when "$20/month" means something different for each one.
+This guide breaks down the main pricing types, how to estimate real cost, and how to avoid overpaying.

-Free — No charge.
-Often limited: rate limits, watermarks, or restricted features.
-Good for trying tools; rarely sufficient for serious use.
+Free — No charge, but usually limited by rate limits, watermarks, or restricted features.
+Good for trying tools; rarely enough for regular use.

 Freemium — Free tier with paid upgrades.
 Free may cover light use; paid unlocks more capacity, features, or support.

-Per-seat — $X per user per month.
+Per-seat — A fixed price per user per month.
 Common for team tools (Notion AI, GitHub Copilot).
 Cost scales with headcount.

 Per-token — Pay for input and output tokens.
 Used by API-based models (OpenAI, Anthropic, etc.).
 Cost depends on usage.